If your query is not answered by these FAQs please get in touch email firstname.lastname@example.org.

 Can I apply for a PhD student stipend within a project grant?

-No, PhD studentship applications can only be submitted when PhD applications open in March each year.
+No, PhD studentship applications can only be submitted in our PhD studentship funding rounds.

 When will the awards be announced?